Our Process

 Sealed Negative-Pressure Containment

-• Whole-room isolation method
+• Whole-room isolation setup

 • Plastic barriers + air extraction